Not my problem.

 JD has posted extensively elsewhere on this blog about the breach of fiduciary duty and dereliction of duty by both the BOT and Administration in the Gibson’s matter.
 We find it appalling that that situation could have happened, considering that the former and current presidents of the College are both people who went to law school.
 One would think that they would have learned that slander and libel are not a good thing and that basing a legal defense against them on inadmissible hearsay evidence is not wise.

 The College would have known from the pretrial discovery process that the College had given the Gibson’s an arsenal of devastating evidence to use against the College.
 Common sense would indicate that the College’s best approach at that point, as it would have been at each earlier point along the way, would have been to seek a settlement and accommodation with the Gibsons.
 This did not happen in constructive ways, apparently because some blindly bullheaded idealists were determined to believe the slander and gossip about the Gibsons.

-The idealists fought the “evil” Gibsons in court with virtually no admissible evidence against the Gibsons and with no regard for the litigation’s cost to the College.
+The idealists fought the “evil” Gibsons in court with virtually no admissible evidence against the Gibsons and no regard for the litigation’s cost to the College.
 Current financial and medical developments guarantee that the College will have substantially reduced resources for performing its mission even without the Gibson expenses.
 These new reductions are on top of the already planned One Oberlin project reductions.

 What is happening with the Endowment?

 Still not recognizing the legal and public relations folly of continuing a losing war with the Gibsons, the College has chosen to appeal the Gibson’s v Oberlin College court decision.
 Trying to convert the College’s managerial incompetence into a freedom of speech issue is a masterpiece of brazenness.
 No matter that the whole mess with the Gibsons was avoidable and was caused by the College’s inability to exercise any common sense by having a policy in place defining who has the authority to speak officially for the College.